Value Creation Process and Materiality

 Discussion and approval at the Board of Directors

-Discussed by the Board of Directors and approved by the Board of Directors based on the opinions of outside directors.
+Discussed by the Board of Directors and approved by the Board of Directors, taking into account the opinions of outside directors.

 Materiality for Fuyo Lease Group